mimoo/eureka/README.md

-# ENCRYPT A FILE WITH EASE

 ![EUREKA](https://i.imgur.com/qSscFjx.png)

-This is a simple tool to encrypt and decrypt files.
+Eureka is a simple tool to encrypt and decrypt files.

 ## Install